michaelheiniger/Reivewpad-docs/docs/contributing/how-to-contribute.md

 ### Sending a Pull Request {#sending-a-pull-request}

-The [Reviewpad Action](https://github.com/reviewpad/action) is monitoring the pull requests and notifying the team.
-We will review your pull request and either merge it, request changes to it, or close it with an explanation.
-We'll do our best to provide updates and feedback throughout the process.

 **Before submitting a pull request,** please make sure the following is done:

 1. Fork [the repository](https://github.com/reviewpad/reviewpad) and create your branch from `main`.